openhab/openhab-docs/concepts/things.md

 # Things

 Things are the entities that can physically be added to a system and which can potentially provide many functionalities in one.
-It is important to note that things do not have to be devices, but they can also represent a web service or any other manageable source of information and functionality.
+It is important to note that things do not have to be devices.
+They can represent a web service or any other manageable source of information and functionality as well.
-From a user perspective, they are relevant for the setup and configuration process, but not for the operation.
+From a user perspective, they are relevant for the setup and configuration process, but not for operation.

 Things can have configuration properties, which can be optional or mandatory.
 Such properties can be basic information like an IP address, an access token for a web service or a device specific configuration that alters its behavior.

 Things provide "channels", which represent the different functions they provide.
-Channels are linked to items, where such links are the glue between the virtual and the physical layer.
-Once such a link is established, a thing reacts on events sent for an item that is linked to one of its channels.
-Likewise, it actively sends out events for items linked to its channels.
+Channels are linked to items, where these links are the glue between the virtual and the physical layer.
+Once a link is established, a thing reacts on events sent to an item that is linked to one of its channels.
+Likewise, a thing actively sends out events for items linked to its channels.

 A special type of thing is a "bridge".
 Bridges are things that need to be added to the system in order to gain access to other things.
 A typical example of a bridge is an IP gateway for some non-IP based home automation system.